-It is often possible to install other distributions of Linux.
-However, Citrix can only support the operating systems listed in the XenServer 7.0 Virtual Machine User's Guide and customers may be asked to switch to a supported OS before issues can be investigated.
+It's often possible to install other distributions of Linux.
+However, Citrix can only support the operating systems listed in the XenServer 7.4 Virtual Machine User's Guide.
+We might ask you to switch to a supported OS before issues we can investigate any issues.